oroinc/platform/src/Oro/Bundle/EntityBundle/Resources/doc/api/entity_structure.md

 Get action is restricted.

-Entity structure contains information about configurable entities (their aliases, translated labels, fields, options, and routes.
+Entity structure contains information about configurable entities (their aliases, translated labels, fields, options, and routes).

 {@inheritdoc}